veyon/docs/admin/introduction.rst

 Chapter :ref:`Configuration` explains how to configure and integrate Veyon using the graphical configuration tool, whereas the :ref:`ConfigurationReference` describes all available configuration settings and options in detail.
 Information and examples on how to connect Veyon to an LDAP or ActiveDirectory server can be found in chapter :ref:`LDAP`.

-Veyon also has a command line interface (:index:`CLI`) which can be used to modify the configuration, automate Veyon-related tasks and to use or control certain program features.
+Veyon also has a command line interface (CLI) which can be used to modify the configuration, automate Veyon-related tasks and to use or control certain program features.
 All modules and commands of the command line tool are listed and explained in chapter :ref:`CommandLineInterface`.

 In case Veyon causes problem during its installation or configuration actions can be taken as described in chapter :ref:`Troubleshooting`.
 Frequently asked questions are answered in chapter :ref:`FAQ`.